Low-Resolution Editing is All You Need for High-Resolution Editing: Introduction

-Concretely, our key idea is to transfer fine-grained details from the high-resolution source image to the target image by introducing a learnable transfer function defined in the intermediate feature space of a pretrained diffusion model.
+Concretely, our key idea is to transfer fine-grained details from the high-resolution source image to the target image by introducing a learnable transfer function defined in the intermediate feature space of a pretrained generative model.
 This transfer function operates as a learnable $1 \times 1$ convolution, enabling precise control over fine-grained detail transfer.
-However, diffusion models are trained at fixed input resolutions and cannot operate directly on high-resolution image setups.
-Thus, to fully inherit their strong generative priors while accommodating large-scale inputs, we adopt a patch-wise strategy, dividing the image into model-native resolution regions.
-This enables preserving micro-scale details while still benefiting from the strong priors encoded in the pretrained diffusion model.
-A novel patch synchronization mechanism is then applied to ensure global consistency across patches.
-We note that the proposed synchronization method does not require overlapping inference, effectively decreasing the computational demand of the overall method.
-We summarize our contributions as follows: \begin{itemize}[label=$\bullet$] \item To the best of our knowledge, our work is the first to propose the high-resolution image editing task, supported by our novel patch-wise inference mechanism that enables the use of strong generative priors in the high-resolution domain. \item We develop a feature-space transfer function and a synchronization strategy across non-overlapping patches to perform high-resolution editing in a test-time optimization manner. \item Experimental results demonstrate that the proposed method achieves state-of-the-art editing capacity that enable diverse instruction-based editing. \end{itemize}
+However, generative models are trained at fixed input resolutions and cannot operate directly on high-resolution image setups.
+Thus, to fully inherit their strong generative priors while accommodating large-scale inputs, we adopt a patch-wise strategy, dividing the source image into model-native resolution regions.
+This enables preserving micro-scale details while still benefiting from the priors encoded in the pretrained generative model.
+A novel synchronization mechanism is then applied to ensure global consistency between patches.
+We note that the proposed synchronization method does not require overlapping inference, effectively decreasing the computational cost of the overall method.
+We summarize our contributions as follows: \begin{itemize}[label=$\bullet$] \item To the best of our knowledge, our work is the first to propose the high-resolution image editing task, supported by our novel patch-wise inference mechanism. \item We develop a feature transfer function and a synchronization strategy across non-overlapping patches to perform high-resolution editing in a test-time optimization manner. \item Experimental results demonstrate that the proposed method achieves state-of-the-art editing capacity that enable diverse instruction-based editing. \end{itemize}